leeoos/italian-llm-datasets/tasks/12/TAG_it.md

 #### Distractors

-We expect from you to design a strategy to include distractors among the possible topics, so you select three different wrong topics beside the correct one.
+We expect from you to design a strategy to include distractors among the possible topics, so you select three different uncorrect topics beside the correct one.
 These three labels must be challenging for the selected posts.

 ### Prompts